 David L. Rahn Junior High promotes academic excellence.
 Students must demonstrate academic skill development as well as appropriate behavioral and social skills in order to be promoted to the next grade.
 A promotion ceremony may be held for successful eighth graders, but participation is optional.
 If the ceremony is held and the student chooses to participate, standards of dress and behavior will be in effect.
 The promotion ceremony may be denied at any time for reasons of improper behavior.
-Students who demonstrate deficiencies in academic skill development and/or behavioral/social skills may be retained.
+Students who demonstrate deficiencies in academic skill development and/or behavioral/social skills may be required to attend mandatory summer school and/or be retained.
 Our Student Assistance Team (SAT) will then convene for the purpose of developing a plan consisting of appropriate interventions for the student and family as a means of addressing those deficient skills.
 Additionally, and depending upon circumstances, extreme absenteeism may be a factor in the decision to retain a student.
-Eighth graders who are not promoted may not participate in the promotion ceremony and will not receive a promotion certificate.
-On a rare occasion a decision may be made to allow a student to attend high school the following year without formal promotion.
-In such a case, the student is not allowed to participate in the promotion ceremony and will not receive a promotion certificate.
+Eighth graders who are not promoted may not participate in the promotion ceremony and will not receive a promotion.
+In such a case, the student is not allowed to participate in the promotion ceremony and will not receive a promotion.
+In such a case, the student is not allowed to participate in the promotion ceremony and will not receive a promotion ceremony.